The Guest Artist Agreement may not be used in New York City, Chicago, Los Angeles, or San Francisco.

 Hold Auditions – See above.

-Secure the Checks – Once the commitment has been made to hire the Actor and permission from Equity has been granted, requisition for payment should be made by the appropriate fiscal representative in sufficient time to draw the necessary checks.
+Secure the Checks – Once the commitment has been made to hire the Actor and permission from Equity has been granted, requisition for payment should be made by the appropriate fiscal representative in sufficient time to submit the necessary electronic payments.
 Special attention should be given to this by colleges and other operations where there is no weekly payroll.
 (See above.)

-To whom and for what do I make out the checks?
+To whom and for what do I submit the electronic payments?

-- Pension & Health Check – The third check is payable to the Equity-League Pension and Health Trust Fund to cover the total pension and health contributions.
+- Pension & Health Check – This payment is payable to the Equity-League Pension and Health Trust Fund to cover the total pension and health contributions.

-- Working Dues Check – The fourth check is payable to Actors' Equity Association, in the current amount of 2.375% of the Actor's total gross salary, to cover the Actor's working dues obligation.
+- Working Dues Check – This payment is payable to Actors' Equity Association, in the current amount of 2.5% of the Actor's total gross salary, to cover the Actor's working dues obligation.

 Then you'll send me the contracts?

-Upon receipt of the checks described above, Equity will generate and forward the contract to you for signing.
+Upon receipt of the electronic payments described above, the copies of the final two weeks’ paychecks (if applicable), and the signed COVID MOU (LINK HERE TO THE COVID SAFETY SECTION OF OUR WEBSITE), Equity will generate and email the contract to you for signing.

 I've received the contract.
 How do I complete it?